A Weekend at Ettalong Beach

 Escaping Sydney for a weekend at Ettalong Beach is the perfect way to relax and refresh.
 It is also so easy you will wonder why you have not done it before.
-We recently spent a few days at Ettalong Beach Mantra and share our thoughts on why this is a great Sydney getaway
+I made my first visit to Ettalong Beach when I was back in primary school and it’s be a regular spot on our weekend getaway rotation every since.
+I recently spent a few days at the Ettalong Beach’s Mantra Hotel and share why we got up to and why I still think this is a great Sydney getaway.

 Just 80km north of Sydney’s CBD is a little piece of paradise known as the NSW Central Coast.
 The fact that it can be easily reached by car or train in under 1.5 hrs makes it ideal for a short getaway.